Zacky2613/The-Watcher/README.md

 - First, every time a new message is sent it is scanned using the bots filter.
 - If it finds the nword it will timeout the user for 30 minutes and send a alert to the mods with what they said
 - If that fails, then it checks if the user is on the blacklist
+- If users get around the filter using special characters run the `!blacklist @user` command so they can only send the characters found on the standard qwerty keyboard.